 Amy moved to Jupiter Farms from Montana in 2004.
 Since then she has been active in the community serving her church, schools and veterans’ organizations.
 She is a founding member of the Run Like a Warrior 5K which benefits the lacrosse teams at Jupiter High School and the Wounded Veterans Relief Fund.
 Amy is proud to serve the Palm Beach County community as an AWE ambassador and help support young women in realizing their college dreams.

 Taylor began her career in social work.
 She was the Program Director for the PA CCIS TANF division that assists working parents receiving state funds to gain access to assistance that helps pay for childcare so they can continue employment.
 She also worked with Tabor Community Services in their Shelter to Independent Living Program.
 This program helps those who are in emergency housing or shelters find financial independence and permanent homes.
 Following her career in social services, Taylor pursued a career with Armstrong World Industries.
-She remained with the company for 10 years holding a variety of rolls from worldwide shipping logistics to Microsoft Office 365 Development and site deployment.
+She remained with the company for 10 years holding a variety of roles from worldwide shipping logistics to Microsoft Office 365 Development and site deployment.

 Beth Wagmeister is an Inclusion Specialist, Advocate and Educator.
 A champion for the Deaf, Beth provides American Sign Language (ASL) classes, trainings and workshops face to face as well as via web based on the topic of The Americans with Disabilities Act (ADA), with focus on the deaf community.